Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Here are a few guidelines for matching metal finishes to your bathroom cabinets:

-- All shades of blue as well as black bathroom cabinets look gorgeous with brass faucets and cabinet pulls.
+- All shades of blue and green bathroom cabinets look gorgeous with brass faucets and cabinet pulls.

 I love how the brass and polished nickel finishes complement the white oak wood vanity in this elegant master bathroom.